solliancenet/dp-203-v2/Instructions/Labs/16/README.md

     ) T
     ```

-    You should see a query result of 194683820.
+    You should see a query result of 32654168.

     ![The query output is displayed.](media/sqlpool-count-query-result.png "Query result")

-4. To connect to your datasource, open the downloaded .pbids file in Power BI Desktop.
+4. To connect to your datasource, double-click the downloaded .pbids file in Windows Explorer.
+This will open it in Power BI Desktop.
 Select the **Microsoft account** option on the left, **Sign in** (with the same credentials you use for connecting to the Synapse workspace) and click **Connect**.

     ![Sign in with the Microsoft account and connect.](media/pbi-connection-settings.png "Connection settings")